pip-services/pip-services-docs/content/en/node/expressions/variants/variant.md

 #### asString
-Gets variant value as string
+Gets a variant value as string.

 > `public` asString(): string

 - **returns**: string - value as string.

-Sets variant value as string
+Sets a variant value as string.

 > `public` asString(value: string)